-Courts have generally allowed banks to shorten the notice period by contract in the deposit agreement.356 This is consistent with the general rule that the UCC may be varied by agreement.357 Some of the courts that upheld provisions in bank deposit contracts that shortened the one-year notice period analyzed whether the shortened periods were manifestly unreasonable.358 b.
-Multiple unauthorized signatures or altered checks year (or a shorter time period if allowed by statute or contract).
+Courts have generally allowed banks to shorten the notice period by contract in the deposit agreement.
+This is consistent with the general rule that the UCC may be varied by agreement.
+Some of the courts that upheld provisions in bank deposit contracts that shortened the one-year notice period analyzed whether the shortened periods were manifestly unreasonable.

+b.
+Multiple unauthorized signatures or altered checks

+If a single check contains an unauthorized signature or alteration, the consumer can seek recredit as long as they report the problem with reasonable promptness and no later than one year (or a shorter time period if allowed by statute or contract).
 However, in the case of multiple unauthorized signatures or alterations by the same wrongdoer, the bank may resist recrediting subsequent items if the consumer did not report the first item or group of items after a reasonable time not exceeding thirty days (or, in some states, as short as fourteen days).
 Once this period for examination is over, the bank is not liable for payments made to the same wrongdoer from the expiration of the examination period until the bank receives notice of the forgery or alteration.359 This is called the "same wrongdoer rule."
 360 items "should not be imported by analogy" into the normal reasonable promptness rule.
 362